-While it is great to be prepared, placing too much faith in the “stuff” you may have accumulated to aid in your survival won’t always be enough.
+While it is great to think of yourself as being prepared, placing too much faith in the “stuff” you may have accumulated to aid in your survival won’t always be enough.
 That “stuff” may not always be there.
 If your “stuff” should suddenly become unavailable, it is your skills that will save you.

 Food stores may only feed you for a short time but your gardening skills will help keep you fed for a lot longer.
 A first aid kit is a necessary item but only becomes truly useful if you have the skill to make it work.
 Having a shelter is a good thing but having the skills to repair it yourself if it is damaged can be invaluable.
 Having a great rifle will be of little use if you don’t have the skill to use it safely and properly.
 All the bullets in the world won’t help you if you can’t hit your target.